KrisjianSmith/RegLang/README.md

 ### Basic steps:

-1. Tokenize file
+1. Tokenize the RegLang expression
 2. use CFG to build a parse tree of the regular expression
-3. Begin substituting expressions for their regex counterparts.
+3. Begin substituting nodes in the parse tree for their regex counterparts.
 4. Print regex to standard output

 ### Objects used: